seltmann/2017-04-21-ucsb/_episodes/sqldf-lesson_2.md

 questions:
 - What are databases and how do I use them.
 objectives:
-- Understand what a database is and when is it useful
-- Understand SQL syntax using SQLlite database manager directly on data frames
+- Understand the difference between SQLlite database and data frames
-- Understand how to start building a relational database
+- Commit database to GitHub
 keypoints:

 keypoints:
-- SQL is powerful for manipulating dataframes
-- "FIXME"
-- "FIXME"
+- Databases work better when your data gets bigger, but you can do the same tasks in data frames or databases.

 ---